Key rollover with SimpleSAMLphp

 cd cert openssl req -newkey rsa:3072 -new -x509 -days 3652 -nodes -out new.crt -keyout new.pem

 Where you add the new key depends on whether you are doing key rollover for a service provider or an identity provider.

 If you are doing key rollover for a service provider, the new key must be added to

 To do key rollover for an identity provider, you must add the new key to

 If you are changing the keys for both an service provider and identity provider at the same time, you must update both locations.

-The new certificate and key is added to the configuration with the prefix
+The new certificate, private key and private key passphrase are added to the configuration with the prefix

 When the new key is added, SimpleSAMLphp will attempt to use both the new key and the old key for decryption of messages, but only the old key will be used for signing messages.
 The metadata will be updated to list the new key for signing and encryption, and the old key will no longer listed as available for encryption.
 This ensures that both those entities that use your old metadata and those that use your new metadata will be able to send and receive messages from you.